 To practice: Place the Pocket Bunker on the ground.
 Take a normal stance for hitting a bunker shot.
-Open the wedges’ clubface, And, swing the wedge, so the head slides under the Pocket Bunker ball.
+Open the wedges’ clubface and swing the wedge so the head slides under the Pocket Bunker ball.

 The key idea is to get the feeling that you are cutting the legs out from underneath the ball.
 With practice, a golfer will learn the appropriate feel and angle of attack for hitting an excellent greenside bunker shot.

 The Pocket Bunker is constructed of highly durable, tear-resistant material and will last for thousands of practice shots.
-As one reviewer put it, the Pocket Bunker is “fairly indestructible.”
+As one reviewer said, the Pocket Bunker is “fairly indestructible.”
 The “head” of the aid is made of relatively hard material and is the same size and look of a real golf ball.
 The “legs” are made of tough but flexible rubber.

 Hints for Best Use of the Pocket Bunker Training Aid:

-- The Pocket Bunker can be used on mats, grass and even in a sand trap
+- The Pocket Bunker can be used on mats, grass, and even in a sand trap

 - If you are going to use it on grass, we advise short grass.
 Longer grass can make the Pocket Bunker aid sit too high up or can trap too much grass between the aid and the wedge face